 Join a City of Burlington advisory committee or board, in a volunteer role, to contribute to projects and initiatives!
 Our board and committee members provide advice and feedback to Council and staff on a variety of issues in the city.
 We encourage members of the public, aged 18 and older, who represent the diverse backgrounds of our community to take part.

-Recruitment for Boards and Committees is currently open now, until Nov.
-17, 2024.
+Recruitment for two Committees is now open, until Jan.
+22, 2025.
 Application form.

 See below to learn more about each committee, including: